Alberto Cutié

-Alberto R. Cutié (born April 29, 1969, in San Juan, Puerto Rico) is a Puerto Rican Episcopal priest who is also known as Padre Alberto.
+Alberto R. Cutié (born April 29, 1969, in San Juan, Puerto Rico) is a Cuban-American Episcopal priest who is also known as Padre Alberto.
 He was ordained as a Catholic priest in 1995.
 He has an internationally recognizable name, due to his work as the host of television and radio programs.

-Cutié left the Catholic Church in May 2009 after publication of photographs showing him with a woman at the beach and his subsequent admission that he was in love.
+Cutié left the Roman Catholic Church in May 2009 after publication of photographs showing him with a woman at the beach and his subsequent admission that he was in love.
 He has said that mandatory celibacy was only one of the theological differences that led him to leave the Catholic Church.
 He later married Ruhama Buni Canellis and joined the Episcopal (Anglican) Church.
 He now serves as rector of St. Benedict's, an Episcopal parish in Plantation, Florida.